Combat Wings: World War II: Pacific Heroes

-World War II: Pacific Heroes is a combat flight simulation action-arcade video game both developed and published by City Interactive Games (it was City Interactive Sp. z o.o. at the time).
-The game was released on April 6, 2004, in Europe, and on September 22, 2004, in North America for Microsoft Windows.
+World War II: Pacific Heroes is a combat flight simulation action-arcade video game developed and published by City Interactive Games (it was City Interactive Sp. z o.o. at the time).
+It was released on April 6, 2004, in Europe, and on September 22, 2004, in North America for Microsoft Windows.
 The game takes place in the Pacific War during World War II.
 The game is also the first game in the Combat Wings series.